 TOWARDS CONVIVIAL SCIENCES - the new book by Critical Scientists Switzerland

-BEYOND THE FIX - the new podcast by Critical Scientists Switzerland
+BEYOND THE FIX - the podcast by Critical Scientists Switzerland

 Consultation on the ‘New Breeding Technology Act’ in Switzerland